fogbow/fogbowcloud.org/content/pages/install-configure-fogbow-manager.md

 ### Cloud-specific plugins

 In this section, we show the configuration of the cloud-specific plugins.
 Theses plugins configure not only the usage of compute, network and storage resources but also how users are identified in each cloud provider.
-In the examples below, the values identified with the **$** symbol must be replaced according with the deploy made the fogbow user.
-We distributed full configuration examples (```manager.conf.[cloudstack,opennebula,openstack,azure].example```) for each cloud provider in the **Fogbow Manager** source code.
+In the examples below, the values identified with the **$** symbol must be replaced according with the specificities of each deploy.
+The FM distribution contains configuration examples (```manager.conf.[cloudstack,opennebula,openstack,azure].example```) for each cloud orchestrator supported.

 #### OpenStack
 ```bash